learn-co-curriculum/viewport/README.md

 ## Conclusion

-When building a responsive layout, we have to be concerned with the _viewport_ property.
-This is the viewable area inside of the device's screen.
+When building a responsive layout, we have to be concerned with the _viewport_ property, which is the viewable area inside of the device's screen.
 Some devices are set up to zoom in or zoom out, so that it will scale the content to fit the screen.
-With the use of the `viewport` meta tag we can scale websites so the content plays well with the media queries, and prevents the user from zooming in or out on this content and breaking the layout.
+With the use of the `viewport` meta tag, we can scale websites so the content plays well with your media queries, and prevents the user from zooming in or out on this content and breaking the layout.

 ## Resources